 SKIRTING BOARD OBSTRUCTIONS

-You could scribe around the skirting board using a compass and cut a chunk from the back bottom of the kitchen carcass.
+You could scribe around the skirting board using a compass and cut a chunk from the back bottom of the kitchen base units.
 Or my favourite method is to cut the skirting board because I knew this unit will be permanently here.
 Also, I’d only fitted the skirting so far as we’d always planned for a utility.

 So, I held a small spirit level against the side of my unit with the bottom end resting over the skirting and drew a straight line which would be my cutting line.
 Then, using a multi cutter (below) while wearing an goggles and ear defenders, I cut through my pencil line.
 The funny thing was, the skirting just fell off anyway, so I’ll be cutting it off up to my unit and fixing back another day.